itsmeavi/POLmc/README.md

 # POLmc

-Implementation of Word fragment of the POL model checking in the paper: https://arxiv.org/abs/2205.00784
+Implementation of Word fragment of the POL model checking in the paper: https://arxiv.org/abs/2205.00784 Also published in THE 31ST INTERNATIONAL JOINT CONFERENCE ON ARTIFICIAL INTELLIGENCE (IJCAI-ECAI 22) By Sourav Chakraborty, Avijeet Ghosh, Sujata Ghosh, Francois Schwarzentruber

+Prerequisite packge:
+pip install automathon

+*If after installing automathon, running word.py on Python3 still gives error: FileNotFoundError for file or directory 'dot', using the following command can help:* sudo apt install graphviz

 The file has the drone model and the plan verification formula in the paper as input and the function wordMC has been called on it.